Arkadiusz Krysik

 A third, and probably most convenient for non-technical business executives, option is outsourcing software development to an external custom software development company.

-A software company can provide you with a tailored approach with your product vision as a top priority.
+A software company can provide you with a tailored approach with your SaaS product vision as a top priority.
 They will be responsible for choosing the right tools, tech stack, and technologies for your project and assigning developers with the necessary knowledge and experience, basically eliminating the need for any technical expertise on the part of business owners.

 You might assume that this solution will be the priciest one, but in reality, it’s quite the opposite.
 Thanks to having dedicated teams of programmers and a hands-on approach, a software development company can start working on your idea almost immediately after agreeing on the project’s budget, without having to worry about lengthy recruitment processes and team management.